dterstege/FASTMAP/README.md

 - **1.3 Install Plugin in *ImageJ***.
 Before installing, see [settings](#settings) section to determine whether the plugin should be modified in any way to better suit your project prior to installation.
 Once satisfied with the settings, open *ImageJ* and select "Plugins > Install...".
 Navigate to the newly downloaded version of FASTMAP and allow this to save to the ImageJ Plugins folder.

+*Note: If installing on FIJI, ensure you use the "Install..." command rather than the "Install Plugin Command".*

 <a name="processing"/>

 ## 2. Image Processing Tutorial